esteban-andrade/AutonomousFireDataCollect/flir_one_node/README.md

 The sensor data will be parsed using strings.
 Ensure that the microcontroller is defined as `/dev/ttyACM0` The Node will send serial data to the microcontroller when it  is required to start and stop the sensor data acquisition process.
+The topic `/sensors/data` will receive the sensor data from the teensy and it will parse the serial data as string and subsequenly advertised in this ROS topic.